jonescompneurolab/hnn-core/doc/contributing.md

     ```

     This command runs two scripts, each of which rebuild one of the "hierarchical JSON"
-    network file used in HNN-Core.
+    network files used in HNN-Core.
 These two files are described below.
 Note that you do
     **not** need to make manual changes to these files; running the above command is
     sufficient.
 However, you **do** need to commit the new versions of these files.
 The
     two files: